 Coleman’s writings focus on the role of faith in addressing critical social issues.
+In Bipolar Faith, Coleman shares her personal story of losing and finding faith while living with bipolar depression.
 In Not Alone: Reflections on Faith and Depression, Coleman offers a 40-day devotional wrestling with depression in a spiritual context.
 Coleman wrote about church responses to sexual violence in The Dinah Project: a Handbook for Congregational Response to Sexual Violence.
 In Making a Way Out of No Way: a Womanist Theology, Coleman discusses inter-religious responses to the joys and pains of black women’s lives.
-She is the co-editor of Creating Women’s Theologies: a Movement Engaging Process Thought and editor of the recently released Ain’t I a Womanist Too?: Third Wave Womanist Religious Thought.
-Her current writing projects focus on the intersection of depression and faith, and theories of religious plurality.
+She is the co-editor of Creating Women’s Theologies: a Movement Engaging Process Thought and editor of Ain’t I a Womanist Too?: Third Wave Womanist Religious Thought.
+Her current writing projects focus on theories of religious plurality.

 A survivor of rape, Coleman became committed to speaking out against sexual violence in 1997.
 She founded and coordinated “The Dinah Project,” an organized church response to sexual violence, at Metropolitan Interdenominational Church in Nashville, TN.
 Her expertise in religion and sexual violence has taken her around the country to speak at churches, colleges, seminaries, universities, and regional and national conferences.